Factor-augmented tree ensembles: Advantages for empirical macro-finance

-The dynamics for the latent states and the estimation method for this trend-cycle model are detailed in \cref{appendix:ecm}.
-The estimation process uses an elastic-net penalty analogous to the one in \cite{pellegrino2020selecting}.
-Post estimation, the standardisation is removed to attribute the original scaling.
+\begin{remark}[Trend inflation] Post estimation, the standardisation is removed to use the original units.
 In doing so, the scaling factors associated with trend inflation are also removed.
-Hence, headline and core inflation have the exact same trend once the standardisation is lifted. \Cref{appendix:tc_model} shows key output from the trend-cycle model and describes a more comprehensive but computationally intense parametrisation that includes an energy price cycle, as well as the business cycle.
+Hence, headline and core inflation have the same trend once the standardisation is lifted. \end{remark}